kidavito/little-lemon-react-project/README.md

 # Little Lemon React Project

-This project was built by David for the Meta certification program.
+This project was built by Ki David Andianto (kidavito) for the Meta certification program.
 You can see the live demo [here](https://kidavito.github.io/little-lemon-react-project/).

 ## Available Scripts